knaw-huc/textsurf/README.md

 ## Text Referencing API: Formal Specification

-Textsurf implements a **Text Referencing API** that is directly derived from [RFC5147](https://www.rfc-editor.org/rfc/rfc5147.txt).
+Textsurf implements a minimal **Text Referencing API** that is directly derived from [RFC5147](https://www.rfc-editor.org/rfc/rfc5147.txt).
 RFC5147 specifies URI *fragment identifiers* for the `text/plain` media type, in the form of, e.g:
 `https://example.org/test.txt#char=10,20`.
 It is a *fragment specification* and